Testing Causality in Scientific Modelling Software: Case Studies

 \subsubsection{Data Generation}

 We generated two sets of execution data.
-First, to replicate the SMT approach followed in the original study \cite{guderlei2007statistical}, we sampled 50 input configurations, with width and height incremented together over the interval $[1, 10]$ (i.e. $W=H=1, W=H=2, \ldots, W=H=10$), such that the sampling window is always square, and the control and treatment values for intensity are powers of 2 up to 16.
+First, to obtain a ``gold standard'', we replicate the SMT approach followed in the original study \cite{guderlei2007statistical}.
+Specifically, we sampled 50 input configurations, with the bounds for width and height incremented together over the interval $\{n \in \mathbb{N} \mid 1 \leq n \leq 10\}$ (i.e. $W=H=1, W=H=2, \ldots, W=H=10$), such that the sampling window is always square, and the control and treatment values for intensity are powers of 2 up to 16.
 We then executed each configuration $100$ times to account for non-determinism, resulting in $5000$ model runs.

-Second, to explore how the CTF enables us to reuse observational past execution data to infer the outcome of metamorphic test cases, we generated 1000 random input configurations and executed each one a single time.
-To generate these input configurations, we used Latin hypercube sampling \cite{deutsch2012latin,moza2020lhsmdu} of the distributions $W, H \sim \mathbf{U}(0, 10)$ and $I \sim \mathbf{U}(0, 16)$ to provide even coverage of the input space.
+Second, to explore how the CTF enables us to re-use past execution data to infer the outcome of metamorphic test cases, we simulated an observational data set comprising 1000 executions of the PLT model.
+To produce this data set, we generated 1000 random input configurations using Latin hypercube sampling \cite{deutsch2012latin,moza2020lhsmdu} over the distributions $W, H \sim \mathbf{U}(0, 10)$ and $I \sim \mathbf{U}(0, 16)$.
+This sampling method provides even coverage of the input space and thus reduces our dependence on a statistical model to fill gaps in the data.

 [4]{\frac{\expe{[#1 \mid #2=#4]}}{\expe{[#1 \mid #2=#3]}}}